 How can I minimise disgruntled beneficiaries from undermining my testamentary disposition?

-(ie. Spoil what I want to happen with my funds when I die!)
+(ie. ensure what you want to happen with estate funds on death!)

 - Whom can I trust to provide me with estate planning advice?